Behavioural, Emotional and Psychiatric Symptoms in Dementia

 - Being aware of body language and tone of voice.

 Learn the answers to the following questions:

-What are some of the Behavioural and Psychological Symptoms of Dementia (BPSD)?
+What are some of the behavioural, emotional and psychiatric signs and symptoms of dementia?

 What are some non-medication strategies to help deal with these behaviours?